mrchainman/CLI-Talk/README.md

 Just run './main.py' from the bin folder.
 The first time you will need to configure it through the wizard, then everything will be fetched automatically the next time you run it.

-To force recreating cache files, you can just delete the corresponding json file in the json folder.
+To force recreating cache files, you can just delete the corresponding json file in the cache folder.

 Have fun :D